This blog is Part 2 of 7 Core Values for Building a Team. If you would like to read Part 1, click here.

 Unity and loyalty . . .
-Aren’t those 2 of the greatest words to have around when it comes to being part of a team?
+Aren’t those two of the greatest words to have around when it comes to being part of a team?
 When unity and loyalty are present, trust is flowing in all directions within the squad, precinct, district, or department – top down, bottom up, and laterally.
 But, there is a caveat to this and that is that there are just some people that won’t buy-in to the concepts that help build a good team.
 Regardless of the amount of effort expended on creating the right environment, they will just never get it.
 So, the leader has 2 options.
 They can decide that they are just not going to do anything to build a team and therefore they lose everyone.
 Or, they can work hard to build a team and get the buy-in of the vast majority of the people to create something really special within their department.
 There is no great secret to building unity and loyalty.
 It is one of the oldest concepts around.
 Treat people the way you want to be treated.
 That’s it.
 If you want to build unity and loyalty, then no matter how difficult the situation is, just ask, “How would I want someone to treat me under these circumstances?”
 The consistent practice of that concept will take a person a long way in their growth as a leader that creates positive cultures based upon unity and loyalty.

-- Exemplify and expect personal accountability.
+- Exemplify, then expect personal accountability.

 Personal accountability is a tough one for many because it means stepping up and taking responsibility when the world is falling apart around them and/or their team.
 Personal accountability is easy when everything is going great, but not so much when things are turbulent.
 Leaders must be cautious about forcing personal accountability upon their teams because if it gets crammed down their throats, they will immediately reject it.
-To bring personal accountability to the team, the leader must first exemplify it to their officers to show how it is done and how it leads to positive growth both personally and for the team as a whole.
+To bring personal accountability to the team, the leader must first exemplify it to demonstrate how it is done and how it leads to positive growth both personally and for the team as a whole.
 They need to see it first because the greatest fear in applying personal accountability is that they are going to get themselves into some kind of trouble when they do it.
 The best thing about applying personal accountability is that it puts the leader in control of the situation.
 The leader is saying through their actions and attitude that “the buck stops here.”
 Once that control is accepted, the leader must begin asking questions that lead to solutions and not allow themselves to fall into a victim mentality.
 Here are some examples of personal accountability questions – What can I do?
 How can I learn from this mistake?
 What can I do to make a difference today?
 How can I be better?
-Because each of these questions is based on the concept of “I,” it puts the leader in control of developing a solution to whatever the problem is.
+Because each of these questions is based on the concept of “I,” it puts the leader in control of developing a solution to whatever the problem is through their own actions, attitude, and effort.
 After the team sees personal accountability applied by the leader day in and day out, they will also begin applying it to their tough situations.
 Having a culture based upon personal accountability is one of the biggest differences between having a culture of mediocrity and a culture of excellence.

 - Show recognition.

-All of the above listed concepts are great, but they do not mean a thing if they are not engrained into the culture of the team.
-A leader has the amazing opportunity to pick and choose what gets engrained into a team’s culture by being selective of the actions and attitudes they recognize, reward, and promote.
+All of the above listed concepts are great, but they do not mean a thing if they are not ingrained into the culture of the team.
+A leader has the amazing opportunity to pick and choose what gets ingrained into a team’s culture by being selective of the actions and attitudes they recognize, reward, and promote.
 But, it all starts with the leader first having a vision of where they want the team to go and how they want them to get there.
 They must define the path and the goals to be achieved if the path is followed.
 Then, the leader must focus on finding behaviors that officers are doing that support that vision.
 When actions and attitudes are present that support the leader’s vision, it is imperative of the leader to recognize them and find ways to reward them for the behavior.
 One of the simplest rewards a leader has at their disposal is verbal praise.
 When giving verbal praise, do not just say, “Good job;” be specific about what the behavior was that made it good.
 If the leader says, “Good job, I really like the way you took the time to calm that victim down before doing the interview,” then not only has the leader praised the officer, but they have defined what exactly the behavior was they liked.
 After recognizing and rewarding something like that, what do you think that officer is going to do they next time they interview a really traumatized victim?
 That’s right, they are going to take the extra couple of minutes to talk to the victim on a human-level before getting down to the facts of the situation.
 After recognizing and rewarding the behavior, it must be promoted.
 One way to promote positive behaviors is to bring them up in briefing with the rest of the team around.
 This creates a second opportunity for the leader to recognize/reward the officer and then promotes it to the other member of the team.
 Obviously, the bigger and better the behavior, the more substantial the recognition, reward, and promotion should be.
 For example, if due to the heroic actions of an officer a person’s life is saved, then hopefully the department has some kind of official life saving award that can be given to the officer and thus the promotion of the behaviors goes to the highest ranks of the department.
 The key is to remember that what gets rewarded gets repeated.

 - Make people feel safe.